Fit as a Mama Bear

 The first few months that I ran involved a lot of pain.
 Pain I thought was normal as my body adjusted.
 It was not.

-The next year that I ran was far less pain but not optimal in performance.
+The next year that I ran was far less painful but not optimal in performance.

 The common element in both?
 Not understanding my own running gait.
 The more I learned about how to run and more specifically, how I run the more I was able to tweak my form and achieve my goals.

 But rarely do beginner runners want to spend a lot of money on coaching, analysis, and training gear (at least I sure didn’t!).
 But you don’t have to!
-Grab a pair of shoes (like the AISportage ones) and they’ll do it for you!
+Grab a pair of smart shoes and they’ll do it for you!

 I mentioned that these shoes are “smart shoes” which means that in addition to measuring your steps, distance and calories they also analyze how your foot strikes the ground and your stride length.